The Wind-Up Bird Chronicle

 I took a moment to think about that.

 "No, I really don't think it would bother me.
-What harm would an extra finger do?"
+What harm would an

 "What if she had four breasts?"